 By Sarah Watson

 Ground ivy is in fact a common creeping herb that grows in grasslands, lawns, wooded areas, woodland edges, hedgerow bases, disturbed ground and around buildings.
-It provides good ground cover and is sometimes seen as a lawn pest, but learn to love it if you can for its aromatic herbal qualities and pretty little lavender-blue flowers which attract bees and butterflies.
+It provides good ground cover and is sometimes seen as a lawn pest, but learn to love it if you can for its aromatic flavour, herbal qualities, and pretty little lavender-blue flowers which attract bees and butterflies.

 Ground ivy leaves can be used to flavour soups or casseroles.
 It has a gentle earthy, herbal flavour, with a fragrance somewhere between sage, mint and thyme, although less strongly aromatic, so you may want to use a bit more than you would if you were using those herbs.
 I chop it finely and mix with shredded ox-eye daisy leaves to make a herby coating for soft goat’s cheese, or a seasoning for fresh tomato bruschetta.